MichaelFarquhar/astro-linksplash/README.md

     <img src="https://img.shields.io/badge/tailwindcss-%2338B2AC.svg?style=for-the-badge&logo=tailwind-css&logoColor=white" alt="Tailwind" />
 </p>

 **Astro LinkSplash** is a splash page template built on Astro 4 and Tailwindcss.
 It serves as a versatile starting template to create your own linktree-styled landing page.
+You can view a live demo of the template [here](https://astro-linksplash.netlify.app/).

 ![Site Demo](https://imgur.com/doWnxEF.png)